marconetto/proj-atlantis1/README.md

 Use the `create_vm.sh` [bash](https://www.gnu.org/software/bash/) script from `singlevm` folder.

 The script:
-- provisions a VM, which will run another bash script containing all instructions to install atlantis + rstudio.
+- provisions a VM, which calls a git hosted automation bash script containing all instructions to install atlantis + rstudio and other dependencies.
 - allows specification of a disk size (in GB) to be added to the VM, which will be mounted as the new home directory.